nklein/weekend-raytracer/README.md

 ## Examples

+Caveat: There are some functions that change/improve over the course of the book.
+Some of the images below will look different if rendered with newer versions of the software.

+All images up to section 1.9.1 should be generate-able with this software at revision `vB1C8`.

 ### 1.2.2: Book 1, Chapter 2, Section 2: Creating an Image File

 This implementation outputs PNG files rather than PPM files.